 Safety in Malaysia:

-Living in peace of mind in 2026
+Living with peace of mind in 2026

 Exemplary stability in Southeast Asia

-Overview of Public Safety
+A Snapshot of Public Safety

 Violent crime